Ordisoftware/Guidelines/README.md

 # Ordisoftware Guidelines

->Licensed under the terms of the [Creative Commons BY-NC-SA 4.0 International](LICENSE.md).
+>Licensed under the terms of the [Mozilla Public License 2.0](LICENSE)

-These documents present some rules used by the author to create software.
+Documents presenting some rules to create software.

 ### Development Guidelines